+- 1.9 The Council has a statutory duty to undertake budget consultation, set a balanced budget and calculate the level of Council Tax for its area. - 1.10 The MTFS considered by Cabinet on 14 February 2023, has been updated for the Final Settlement and recommendations contained in the reports at the same meeting related to the new Leisure Centre, leisure insourcing and CIL.
+Where figures or text has been updated, these are shaded in yellow.

+The Revenue Budget

-- 1.9 The Council has a statutory duty to undertake budget consultation, set a balanced budget and calculate the level of Council Tax for its area. - 1.10 This report updates forecasts following receipt of the Provisional Local Government Finance Settlement for 2023/24. - 1.11 The funding of the leisure centre will be considered in a report elsewhere on this agenda.
-The Revenue Budget - 1.12 The Revenue Budget (in £000) with balanced budgets in 2023/24 and 2024/25 and Funding Gaps (shown in red in the graph below) in later years is shown in detail at APPENDIX A and in summary below:
+1.11 The Revenue Budget (in £000) with balanced budgets in 2023/24 and 2024/25 and Funding Gaps (shown in red in the graph below) in later years is shown in detail at APPENDIX A and in summary below:

-- 1.13 The Original Budget approved on 22 February 2022 budgeted no transfer to or from General Reserves. - 1.14 A Report related to financial performance in 2022/23 is elsewhere on the agenda.
-Based on latest in year performance, a contribution from General Reserves of £1,050,250 is projected. - 1.15 The MTFS from 2023/24 onwards has been prepared in the context of unprecedented volatility and uncertainty and whilst estimates have been made on the potential impact, there remains significant uncertainty in 2022/23 and subsequent years. - 1.16 The Council is legally required to balance the budget in the first year of 2023/24 and to set out its proposals to balance the further financial years.
-In 2023/24 a 'balanced budget' is recommended. - 1.17 In later years, it is assumed that the Review of Needs and Resources (Fair Funding Review), Business Rates Reform and a new housing incentive scheme will be implemented from 2025/26.
-It is projected that District Councils including Lichfield DC will be detrimentally impacted by these changes through lower funding and therefore at this stage Funding Gaps are projected. - 1.18 At the end of 2023/24, the Council is projected to have £6,075,000 of total general reserves (£4,175,000 after taking account of the Minimum Level of Reserves of £1,900,000) to assist with balancing the budget. - 1.19 General Reserves, based on current projections, are sufficient to balance the budget until 2026/27.
+- 1.12 The Original Budget approved on 22 February 2022 budgeted no transfer to or from General Reserves. - 1.13 A Report related to financial performance in 2022/23 is elsewhere on the agenda.
+Based on latest in year performance, a contribution from General Reserves of £1,050,250 is projected. - 1.14 The MTFS from 2023/24 onwards has been prepared in the context of unprecedented volatility and uncertainty and whilst estimates have been made on the potential impact, there remains significant uncertainty in 2022/23 and subsequent years. - 1.15 The Council is legally required to balance the budget in the first year of 2023/24 and to set out its proposals to balance the further financial years.
+In 2023/24 a 'balanced budget' is recommended. - 1.16 In later years, it is assumed that the Review of Needs and Resources (Fair Funding Review), Business Rates Reform and a new housing incentive scheme will be implemented from 2025/26.
+It is projected that District Councils including Lichfield DC will be detrimentally impacted by these changes through lower funding and therefore at this stage Funding Gaps are projected. - 1.17 At the end of 2023/24, the Council is projected to have £6,075,000 of total general reserves (£4,175,000 after taking account of the Minimum Level of Reserves of £1,900,000) to assist with balancing the budget. - 1.18 General Reserves, based on current projections, are sufficient to balance the budget until 2026/27.
 However, this is not a sustainable approach, and the Council will need to identify potential options to close the Funding Gap.